-- B. As of the date of approval of the financial statements, the Partnership's operates in the energy field and its primary business is exploration, development, production and marketing of natural gas, condensate and oil in Israel, in Cyprus and in Morocco, and promotion of various natural gas-based projects, with the aim of increasing the volume of the sales of natural gas produced by the Partnership.
-At the same time, the Partnership is exploring business opportunities in the field of exploration, development, production and marketing of natural gas, condensate and oil in additional countries (for further details on an exploration license in Morocco, see Note 7C4 to the annual financial statements as of 31 December 2023 (the "Annual Financial Statements")), is examining and promoting possibilities for investments in projects in the field of renewable energy, within the collaboration with Enlight Renewable Energy Ltd. (see Note 12N to the Annual Financial Statements), and is examining possible entry into the field of hydrogen, including blue hydrogen, which is produced from natural gas and can be a low-carbon substitute for energy consumers.
-In addition, the Partnership is promoting Phase 1B of the Leviathan reservoir's development plan, in the context of which on 31 July 2024, the partners in the Leviathan project adopted a decision regarding the performance of FEED and prepurchase of long lead items, with a total budget of approx. \$429 million (100%, the Partnership's share - approx. \$194.5 million).
-See Note 3B1(a) below for further details. - C. The Partnership's main petroleum asset, as of the date of approval of the financial statements, is holdings of 45.34% (out of 100%) of the Leviathan reservoir, the partners in which, as of the date of approval of the financial statements, are the Partnership, Chevron Mediterranean Ltd ("Chevron") and Ratio Energies Limited Partnership (jointly: the "Leviathan Partners"), the piping of gas from which commenced in December 2019.
+- B. As of the date of approval of the Condensed Interim Financial Statements, the Partnership's operates in the energy field and its primary business is exploration, development, production and marketing of natural gas, condensate and oil in Israel, in Cyprus and in Morocco, and promotion of various natural gas-based projects, with the aim of increasing the volume of the sales of natural gas produced by the Partnership.
+At the same time, the Partnership is exploring business opportunities in the field of exploration, development, production and marketing of natural gas, condensate and oil in additional countries (for further details on an exploration license in Morocco, see Note 7C4 to the annual financial statements as of 31 December 2023 (the "Annual Financial Statements")), is examining and promoting possibilities for investments in projects in the field of renewable energy, within the collaboration with Enlight Renewable Energy Ltd. (see Note 12N to the Annual Financial Statements), and is examining possible entry into the field of hydrogen, including blue hydrogen, which is produced from natural gas and can be a low-carbon substitute for energy consumers (see Note 6B below for further details regarding the Partnership's engagement with an Israeli technology company to explore the feasibility (a pilot project) of using technology developed by this company for carbon dioxide fixation). - C. The Partnership's main petroleum asset, as of the date of approval of the Condensed Interim Financial Statements, is holdings of 45.34% (out of 100%) of the Leviathan reservoir, the piping of gas from which commenced in December 2019 and the partners in which, as of the date of approval of the Condensed Interim Financial Statements, are the Partnership, Chevron Mediterranean Ltd (the operator in the Leviathan project, "Chevron") and Ratio Energies Limited Partnership (jointly: the "Leviathan Partners").
 The Leviathan reservoir currently supplies natural gas to several customers in the Israeli and regional market, and among its prominent customers are, inter alia, Blue Ocean Energy in Egypt ("Blue Ocean") and the Jordanian national electricity company.
 In addition to the rights in the Leviathan reservoir, the Partnership holds rights in the Aphrodite reservoir that was discovered in the area of Block 12 in Cyprus ("Aphrodite" or "Block 12"), and in other petroleum assets, as specified in Note 7 to the Annual Financial Statements.

-Notes to the Condensed Interim Financial Statements as of 30 June 2024 (dollars in millions)
+Notes to the Condensed Interim Financial Statements as of 30 September 2024 (dollars in millions)